FullScreenShenanigans/EightBittr/packages/worldseedr/README.md

 # WorldSeedr.js

 A randomization utility to automate random, recursive generation of possibilities based on position and probability schemas.

-Each "possibility" in the schema contains a width, height, and instructions on what type of contents it contains, which are either a preset listing or a randomization of other possibilities of certain probabilities.
-Additional functionality is provided to stagger layout of children, such as spacing between possibilities.
+Each "possibility" in the schema contains a width, height, and instructions on what type of contents it contains.
+Possibility contents are either a preset listing or a randomization of other possibilities.
+Additional functionality is provided to stagger layout of children, such as staggered spacing or probability between possibilities.

 See Schema.txt for a listing of allowed possibility properties.